3D Prints Are Limited To 50g Per Print. Prints Will Be Scheduled Monday - Friday, With Only One Print A Day.

 Users are responsible for their designs and the successes of their prints.
 If specific instructions are not given, the library will print the object as submitted.
 It is recommended that students use MakerBot Print, a software designed to format files for use with our printer.
 Please see the software tab for more information.

-Only designated library staff will have hands-on access to the 3D printer and prints will only be scheduled from 9:00 am to 5:00 pm, Monday through Friday.
+Only designated library staff will have hands-on access to the 3D printer.

 Items printed from the library 3D printer and not picked up within 30 days after being printed become the property of Reed Library.
 Items must be picked up by the individual who requested them.